 - Boundary Mics

-There are many microphone types in the market that are great at recording bass sounds.
+There are many dynamic mics in the market that are great at recording bass and kick drums.

 Multi-pattern mics is a microphone type often seen in the form of a large-diaphragm condenser.

 They are very recognizable as many of them have a unique dual-capsule design and a switch mechanism, that allows you to switch between the following polar patterns:

 Making this a very versatile microphone, that can be used to record almost anything in your studio.

 This microphone may not be ideal for beginners, but it’s a microphone type that you should add to your mic collection as you get more advanced with recording from home.

 USB Mics is a microphone type that recently entered the market and they have become super popular over the years.

 The reason being is that it compared to the other microphone types, do not require an audio interface to record with your computer.

 You can simply just plug the cable straight into your computer and you are ready to record.

 This microphone type is not ideal for any studio owner who is serious about recording.